 Nearly 200 people are diagnosed with Multiple Sclerosis every week.
-Multiple Sclerosis is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, causing nerve damage.
-Symptoms of MS can include tiredness, walking difficulties, vertigo, pain and numbness, and cognitive dysfunctions.
+MS is an autoimmune disorder that causes the body’s immune system to attack its own tissues or organs, producing nerve damage.
+Symptoms of MS can include spasticity, weakness in the limbs, vertigo, numbness or tingling, and cognitive dysfunctions.
 One very unique symptom of MS is sensitivity to increased temperatures.
-In fact, it’s reported that 60-80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60% to 80% of people who suffer from MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the slightest rise in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares strongly about this cause.
-While we love to be involved in our local areas and give back where we can, this disease and all the issues that come with it hold a special place in our hearts.
+Since even the slightest rise in core body temperature (from ¼ to ½ a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares deeply about this cause.
+While we love to be involved in our local areas and give back where we can, this disorder and all the issues that come with it hold a dear place in our hearts.

-Given the climbing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+Given the increasing temperatures, everyone should be cautious, stay hydrated, and take breaks as needed.
 If you or a loved one has MS, please remember these suggestions from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Keep cool in an air-conditioned area during times of extreme heat and humidity.
-If an air conditioner is needed to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the physician has written a prescription for it.
+· Keep cool in an air-conditioned environment during stretches of extreme heat and humidity.
+If an air conditioner is needed to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the doctor has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.